Erskine College, Wellington: History

-The Convent of the Sacred Heart (as it was initially known) was founded by nuns from the Society of the Sacred Heart (Sacré Coeur), who came to New Zealand at the invitation of Archbishop Redwood.
+The Convent of the Sacred Heart (as it was initially known) was founded by nuns from the Society of the Sacred Heart (Sacré Coeur), who came to New Zealand from St Louis, at the invitation of Archbishop Redwood in 1879.

-The four-storey Gothic Revival brick and reinforced concrete convent building was designed by architect John Sydney Swan and built between 1904 and 1906.
-Teaching of pupils started in 1907.
-More buildings were added as the school roll increased.
-The interior of the Chapel of the Sacred Heart, also designed by Swan and built in 1929-30, is regarded as one of the finest examples of a Gothic Revival interior in New Zealand.
+The Convent of the Sacred Heart in Island Bay was established in 1905 with the arrival of Mother Mary Dobson and six nuns from the Timaru Convent (the first of four convents in New Zealand).
+Wellington architect, John Swan, was commissioned to design the new school, and the foundation stone was laid on 14 May 1905.
+The school opened to pupils on 22 February 1906, and building was completed in two stages in 1907 and 1909.
+Various additions to the school have been made over the years.
+In 1930 the Chapel of the Sacred Heart was built alongside the college.
+A new wing was built in 1949, as well as a gymnasium in 1957.
+Then finally a final new wing was constructed in 1967.

+The Convent of the Sacred Heart was only the second Catholic Secondary School established in Wellington, the first being St Patrick's College in Kilbirnie.
+It was one of the city's few secondary schools for girl's when it was opened in 1906.
+It was second of four convent schools in New Zealand run by the nuns of the Religious (formerly Society) of the Sacred Heart.

-The school's name was changed to Erskine College in the late 1960s to avoid confusion with Sacred Heart College in Lower Hutt.
+The school's name was renamed to Erskine College in 1967 to avoid confusion with Sacred Heart College in Lower Hutt.
 It was named after Mother Janet Erskine Stuart, the fifth Superior General of the Society of the Sacred Heart.

-The buildings served as a Catholic girls' boarding school until its closure in 1985.
+By 1980, the schools future was under threat, but continued as a Catholic girls' boarding school until its closure in 1985.
 By that time, nearly 3000 girls had been educated at the college.

 Peter Jackson's 1996 film The Frighteners used Erskine College as one of its locations.

 An arts school, The Learning Connexion, occupied Erskine College from 1996 to until 2009.

+Eventually in 2018, An Environment Court decision had backed plans to demolish the heritage buildings at Erskine College to make way for 96 townhouses.
+Demolition was expected to start the year before in 2017, but plans were put on hold when the SECT (Save Erskine College Trust), refused consent to demolish or remove heritage items.